 Figure 1: Milwaukie's 2016 emissions and the reduction potential of existing and planned actions.
+Business as Usual (BAU) refers to the reductions that will come from existing state and federal policy implementation.
 Note this does not include scaling the reduction of household emissions.

-Figure 2: Details of Business-as-Usual and Climate Action Plan emissions reductions.
 Note this does not include scaling the reduction of household emissions.
-Also note that Materials mitigations are included below as a turquoise bar, but are too slim to label.
+Also note that Materials mitigations are included below as a turquoise bar but are too slim to label.